michaelkeeling/saturn2017-architecture-functional-workshop/agenda.md

 9:45 - Prioritize topics

-- dot voting to identify top 3-5 topics for discussion
+- vote to identify top 3-5 topics for discussion
 - About 5-10 minutes

 10:00 - break [line up with general breaks for course]